How Much Does a Tailor Cost? Price Guide by Alteration Type

 What to Expect at a Tailor Consultation

-Most tailoring shops offer free consultations — the assessment itself takes 5–15 minutes and helps the tailor determine what is technically possible and what it will cost.
-Here is the standard process:
+Most tailoring shops offer free consultations — the assessment takes 5–15 minutes and helps the tailor determine technical feasibility and cost.
+The standard process involves four steps: fitting assessment, cost quote, timeline commitment, and deposit requirement.

 - Fitting assessment (5–15 minutes): The tailor examines your garment inside and out, checks the seam allowance availability (the extra fabric hidden inside seams that allows for future alterations), and confirms what is technically possible.
 They will tell you honestly if an alteration is not advisable given the garment’s construction.